QubitPi/management-blogs/docs/_posts/2022-10-24-docker-basics.md

 > 💡 **Fixing "scp: Permission denied" issue**
 >
 > The migration often involves loading the backup file (i.e. "backup.tar") onto the new server using 'scp'.
+The
+> permission error occurs when the backup file already existed in the scp target location and the existing file had
+> read-only permissions (preventing the file from being overwritten).
+In this case, we simply logged into the server and
+> deleted the existing file and that will resolve the problem.

 Docker cAdvisor
 ---------------